Forced Vibration Tests &

 Electrohydraulic vibrators are able to generate higher magnitude forces when compared to other types.
 The high-pressure flow generates the force which is supplied by one or more pump units.
 The system also includes a servo controller hydraulic exciter.
 The force magnitude can be changed by varying the weight of the mass.
 This sort of exciter supplies high vibration movement with accurate excitation at different levels of frequencies in torsion or bending.

-Nowadays, due to advancement in vibration sensors and mathematical algorithms, it is possible to derive modal properties without the need of external exciters and can be based solely on measuring the response of the structure in ambient conditions.
+Nowadays, due to advancements in vibration sensors and mathematical algorithms, it is possible to derive modal properties without the need for external exciters and can be based solely on measuring the response of the structure in ambient conditions.

 ALL RIGHTS RESERVED